khoishpy123/Practice1/README.md

 ## How to run the project

-*Step one:* Clone the code folder from gitlab to your device
+*Step one:* Clone the code folder from git to your device

 - Choose a path to save that file -> At that path open the command window
 - Run command
   > git clone https://github.com/khoishpy123/Practice1.git

-**Step two:** Run project
+**Step two:** install live sever run live sever in your project

-- Hold ctrl and click on the successfully created localhost link to view the website